Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlDatabaseBackupLongTermRetentionPolicy.md

 ## PARAMETERS

 ### -Current
-Whether or not to use the legacy Long Term Retention Vaults.
+If not provided, the command returns the legacy Long Term Retention policy information.
+Otherwise, the command returns the current version of the Long Term Retention policy.
 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)